Caeldeth/loures/Lore/Angelic-Beastiary-Of-Temuair.md

 ![Kobold](images/angelic_woods_kobold_2.png)

-Kobolds are some of the first truely intelligent enemies you will have to face in battle.
+Kobolds are some of the first truly intelligent enemies you will have to face in battle.
 Not only do they stand upright, they wield sharp daggers that hurt much more then the claws of a wolf or mantis.
 Watch out for them, because in almost all situations, if you see one, another is sneaking up behind you.

 Kobolds are a very good source of treasure.
 Occasionally, when a Kobold is killed, its Skull can be saved and sold to Bodil the Abel Combat Skill Master for 1150 gold pieces.
 Aside from this, Kobolds like to collect money, and often they will be carrying anywhere between 1000 and 5000 gold pieces on them into battle.